50ButtonsEach/flic-service-osx/README.md

 * `current_pending_connections`
 * `currently_no_space_for_new_connection`

-For now you can ignore these fields.
+For now you can ignore those fields.

 **Clients**

 A few client libs are available [here](https://github.com/50ButtonsEach/fliclib-linux-hci/tree/master/clientlib).

 A simple client implementation can be found [here](https://github.com/50ButtonsEach/fliclib-linux-hci/tree/master/simpleclient).